 While Encircle was an experimental program, there is hope that similar initiatives will begin to catch on around the country.
 They are certainly needed.
-Meanwhile, caregivers can accomplish some of these objectives by connecting with fellow caregivers and seeking out community resources.
+Meanwhile, caregivers can use Encircle as a source of inspiration and accomplish some of these same objectives by connecting with fellow caregivers and seeking out community resources.

 No single approach works for everyone, but one or more of these suggestions may help you improve your quality of life.
-Pick and choose to create your own wellness program.
+Choose some of the following ideas or use them as inspiration to create your own wellness program.

 - Mindfulness exercises like yoga, meditation and journaling can be soothing.

-- Art.
-Forget being “good” at it and just express yourself.
+- Practice art!
+Forget about being “good” at it and just express yourself.
 Get some supplies and let yourself go.
 Draw anger, draw depression, draw grief.
 Draw what would make you happy.
 The process of releasing your feelings in a visual way is very cathartic.
-Adult coloring books are another popular stress reliever for those who prefer to place more emphasis on a simple creative outlet in order to de-stress.
+Adult coloring books are another popular stress reliever for those who prefer to place more emphasis on a simple creative outlet to de-stress.

 - Listen to music that relaxes you, music that brings out the emotions you’re feeling or music that helps you recall a simpler time.
 Learn to play an instrument that you’ve always wanted to play.
 Again, being “good” isn’t the point.
-This is about doing something that you might enjoy and that shifts your focus to something constructive and personally rejuvenating.
+This is about doing an activity you might enjoy and that shifts your focus to something constructive and personally rejuvenating.

 - Positive self-talk training is available for free and through paid subscriptions online.
 Many mental health professionals have written books and created other learning materials to help individuals adopt this important coping mechanism.
 It’s all about shifting away from negative thoughts and feelings and improving the ways in which you perceive the world and its many challenges.

 - Physical stress relief can come in many forms.
 Handheld stress toys and gadgets, like those used in occupational therapy, can provide comfort anywhere.
-Exercise programs such as a gym membership, walking with a friend or using a video for guidance can help you feel healthier and more in tune with life.
+Exercise programs, such as a gym membership, walking outdoors or using a video for guidance, can help you feel healthier and more in tune with life.
 Even if you aren’t concerned with getting in shape or losing weight, staying active provides a constructive outlet for pent up emotions.

 - Do something for someone else.
 This can mean volunteering at a place that feeds the homeless, donating clothing for those who need job interview outfits, or teaching crafting ideas or gardening to others who could benefit from learning a therapeutic skill.
 Although caregivers tend to have little free time, giving back to the community can expand your social networks, allow you to enjoy a change of scenery and help you find purpose outside of caregiving.
 Contact local organizations or your community center for more ideas.

 - Pets can be a wonderful source of joy for caregivers and seniors alike, but don’t adopt one unless you truly have the time to devote to properly caring for and training an animal.
-If you’re in need of some pet therapy but don’t have the resources for one of your own, you can always visit local rescue groups or shelters to play with the cats or walk dogs.
-Spending time with animals can be a great stress-reducer and socialization is crucial for adoptability, so your visit is a win-win.
+If you’re in need of some pet therapy but don’t have the resources for one of your own, you can always visit local rescue groups or shelters to play with cats or walk dogs.
+Temporary foster homes are often in demand as well.
+Spending time with animals can be a great stress reducer and socialization is crucial for adoptability, so your service is a win-win.